 - Attend a College Credit Plus Information session on March 17, 2015 from 6:30 - 8:00pm at the COTC Pataskala campus.
 Advanced registration is not required for attendance at this session.
 The meeting will be held in Room 110 at 8660 East Broad St., Reynoldsburg.

 - Students and parents can arrange to meet individually with the student's counselor to review all of the required components to fulfill the requirement.

 I want to participate in College Credit Plus - what do I do next?

-- All students interested in participating in CC+ must complete and return the intent to participate form which also verifies that the student and parent have participated and understand the rules related to participating in the program.
+- All students interested in participating in CC+ must complete and return the intent to participate form which also verifies that the student and parent have participated in the CC+ information counseling session and understand the rules related to participating in the program.
 This form is due no later than April 1st in order for students to have the opportunity to participate in CC+ during the following school year.